d12frosted/elpa-mirror/gnu/corfu-readme.txt

     helpful annotations.
 This package brings Eshell completions to another level!

-  • [Tempel]: Tiny template/snippet package which can be used in conjunction with Corfu.
+  • [Tempel]: Tiny template/snippet package with templates in Lisp syntax, which can be used in conjunction with Corfu.

   • [Vertico]: You may also want to look into my [Vertico] package.
 Vertico is the minibuffer completion counterpart of Corfu.